 Think about it this way.
 Every industry believes it is unique.
-There are market forces that exist in your industry that my not live in others.
+There are market forces that exist in your industry that may not live in others.
 But the end result of any rebranding is still the same: Understanding human behavior.
 That is even important in B2B businesses where emotional preference often overcomes price.

 Sounds reasonable, right?
 Well, like many other industries, that means that the players within that industry just trade agencies back and forth, believing that it will someday make a difference.
-Yet few industries spout such similar messages as automobile manufacturers do and market share stagnates.
+Yet few industries spout such similar messages as automobile manufacturers and market share stagnates.

 Truly rebrand against the competition.

 Another pitfall.
 Listening only to your own customers.
 The art of rebranding is to steal market share, not just keep the customers you already have.
-If you have preference with a portion of the audience, that means they have already bought into what your brand.
+If you have preference with a portion of the audience, that means they have already bought into your brand.
 It’s the customers of your competition that you are looking to attract.
 And, right now, they are ignoring you.